 - Greeting cards: $1 per card

-The company is also promising a future service of shipments directly from Amazon.com.
-You will be able to buy a book on Amazon.com and specify it be shipped directly to 1DollarScan.
+1DollarScan also offers scanning of new books sent directly from Amazon.com to 1DollarScan’s offices.
+With this offer you can buy a book on Amazon.com and specify it to be shipped directly to 1DollarScan.
 The company will then scan the book, send the electronic version to you, and dispose of the paper copy as you specify.

 One question that pops to mind is, “What about legalities?”
 Indeed, the folks at 1DollarScan have examined the issue closely and have obtained legal advice.
 The company’s managers seem confident that the conversion service does qualify as “fair use” although others, including the Author’s Guild, disagree.
 The Author’s Guild position is outlined in an article in Publishers Weekly at http://goo.gl/XHOvXr.
 The attorney for 1DollarScan also is quoted at the end of the same article.
 The 1DollarScan attorney’s position is that making a backup for personal use is a classic fair use of a work you own, similar backing up your CDs to play later on your MP3 music player.
 The concept of converting music CDs you already own to another format has already been tested in court and has always been deemed to be legal, at least in the United States.

 In short, 1DollarScan does not make copies.
 Instead, it makes conversions.
 The customer gives up the original book in order to obtain a PDF version.
 I am not an attorney, so I cannot guess at the complex legal issues involved.
 However, I suspect it will be difficult to convince most judges that 1DollarScan is committing copyright infringement by converting a customer’s books and documents from one format to another.
 It should be interesting to watch this issue if it ever does wind its way through the courts.